Heagbetus/hello-world/README.md

 # hello-world
 The road to success is rocky.
-It requires hard work, commitment, dedication and the God's divine favor and blessing
+It requires hard work, commitment, dedication and God's divine favor and blessing Light sharpens darkness